stkwan/stock-primer-ai/README.md

 ## Description

-My enthusiasim for coding and trading was the inspiration for writing this application.
+My enthusiasm for coding and trading was the inspiration for writing this application.
 The backend of this application uses an Express/NodeJS framework in conjunction with a MongoDB database.
 It exposes a RESTful API which accepts and returns JSON.
-Notable implemenations within the backend code include:
+Notable implementations within the backend code include:

 * Cross-Origin Resource Sharing in order to communicate with frontend hosted on a different domain.
 * JSON Web Token in order to implement authentication.